 The school drive is considered a one-way road during arrival and dismissal (with the exception of those conducting school business, deliveries, etc.).
 The yellow curb area is a no parking zone during arrival and dismissal.
 Please do not park your car and leave it unattended in this area.
 Please do not stop in the middle of the drive to drop your child off.
-Make plans with your child to meet east or west of the bus-loading zone on the school drive.
-All traffic will stop once the buses have arrived.
-Never attempt to drive around a school bus.
 There is ample parking available on the east end of the drive and the diagonal spaces in front of the main entrance.
 Please watch your speed as you enter and exit the school drive and pay attention to the speed bump.